 Whether you fully recover after hip arthroscopy depends on what type of problem was treated.

-If you also have arthritis in your knee, you will still have arthritis symptoms after hip surgery.
+If you also have arthritis in your hip, you will still have arthritis symptoms after hip surgery.

-After surgery, you will be asked to use crutches for 2 - 6 weeks.
+After surgery, you will need to use crutches for 2 to 6 weeks.

 - During the first week, you should not place any weight on the side that had surgery.

-- After that, you will slowly be allowed to place more and more weight on the hip that had surgery.
+- You will slowly be allowed to place more and more weight on the hip that had surgery after the first week.

 Your surgeon will tell you when it is OK to return to work.
 Most people can go back to work within 1 to 2 weeks if they are able to sit most of the time.

 You will be referred to physical therapy to begin an exercise program.

 Johnson D, Weiss WM.
 Basic arthroscopic principles.
 In: Miller MD, Thompson SR, eds.
 DeLee and Drez's Orthopaedic Sports Medicine.
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 11.